grigorovich/test_gen_files/README.md

 enter to random data, psync, PS4: part0 "y.n.t.a.m.195..6"
 ----------------------
-and file name's digits w/o "_", w/o ".", w/o extensions
+and filename's digits w/o "_", w/o ".", w/o extensions
 like that: "20220224050113"

 And use also fixed 64 bytes as "icon"